 Wait.
 What does credit have to do with job searching?
 According to CNBC, employers who run background checks may also perform a soft pull of your credit.
 Why?
 Bad credit may signal signs of being irresponsible and can negatively affect your chances of moving up the ladder.
 Yikes!
 If you haven’t viewed your credit in while, check out Docupop’s preferred partners – ScoreShuttle to access your $0 credit score.
 ScoreShuttle’s technology gives you the online tools to take control of your credit and even dispute report errors online.

 We’re not reinventing the wheel by telling you that a solid resume is crucial to your job search, but we can tell you to jazz it up a bit.
 Instead of going with your name and boring old bullet points, try searching online for resume templates that perform best in your industry.
 Are you applying for a creative position?
 Consider using fun colors and designs to match the field you’re about to enter.
 Always highlight valuable skills, programs you’ve mastered, and quantify experience that makes you stand out.

 4) Research the company.

 Did you know that one of the biggest pitfalls for interviewees is their lack of knowledge about the company?
-According to Workpolis, hiring managers report that lack of being a, “cultural fit,” as the most influential factor for not landing the job.
+According to Workpolis, hiring managers report that lack of being a “cultural fit,” is the most influential factor for not landing the job.
 Do your research and make sure you understand the company culture before strutting into your next interview.

 5) Imagine all possible interview scenarios.